 For many, Easter is a time to enjoy a few days off work, relaxing in the company of family and friends with a mountain of chocolate Easter eggs.

-So as a little treat, we’re listing some of our favourite locations for an eggs-cellent Easter escape.
+So as a little treat, we’re listing some of our favourite locations, from Easter day trips to long-weekend getaways, for an eggs-cellent Easter escape.

-Tasmania is one of the most easy-to-navigate states in Australia, and it’s the perfect place to visit for a long weekend getaway.
-But if you don’t know where to start, why not try Launceston?
+Tasmania is one of the most easy-to-navigate states in Australia, and it’s the perfect place to visit for Easter weekend 2018.
+But if you don’t know where to start, why not hire a car in Launceston?
 This northern city is an underrated diamond in the Apple Isle’s relatively small geographic area.

 Situated on the Tamar River estuary, this waterside city is a thriving shopping hotspot with an extensive range of trendy cafes.
 Known for their top-quality food and coffee, these eateries are just waiting to fill you up before you set off to explore the Launceston region.